-Use in Ongoing Surveillance Drives Future Preparedness
+Use of Infectious Disease Research Laboratories in Ongoing Surveillance Drives Future Preparedness

 Not only are they a critically important tool in infectious disease surveillance programs, HCBLs are also used to conduct the initial pre-clinical research that sustains the pipeline for development of diagnostics, therapeutics, and vaccines.

 In addition to BSL-3 infectious disease research laboratories, our team works in laboratories designated as BSL-1, BSL-2, BSL-2+, ABSL-2, BSL-3+, and ABSL-3+, with each requiring its own protocols and engineering controls.
 The + indicates that the lab has practices, procedures, or facilities that are enhanced beyond the designation below it.
 For instance, in BSL-2+, respiratory protection and following BSL 3 procedures are required.
 This enhanced designation may be abbreviated as BSL-2 enh instead of BSL-2+.
 ABSL indicates that the lab is suitable for working with laboratory animals.

 Though CDC and WHO recommend that clinical samples such as confirmed and suspected COVID-19 specimens can be handled in BSL-2 facilities for routine diagnostic purpose, isolation or propagation of high concentrations of viruses should be conducted in BSL-3 at minimum.

 The research conducted in these laboratories at MRIGlobal and around the world has enabled improved understanding of the SARS-CoV2 pathogen and informed the necessary public health measures to control and prevent further transmission and disease pathogenesis.
 The scientific capabilities of the highly trained personnel working in HCBLs are a tremendous resource not only because of the research they conduct, but also because they can provide critical guidance on how to effectively manage a highly infectious pathogen at lower containment levels if necessary.